garrandall/popular-music-data/tracks/love-of-my-life-the-everly-brothers.md

 My hungry arms
 Long for your charms
-Mmmm... love of my life, I love you
+Mmm... love of my life, I love you

 No other love could thrill me so completely
 No other lips could satisfy me